Negative Pressure

 Better Wound Care Begins With InfuSystem’s Wound Care Management Program

-Negative pressure wound therapy is a treatment to help wounds heal.
+Negative Pressure Wound Therapy is a treatment to help wounds heal.
 It’s also known as vacuum-assisted wound closure.
-NPWT is one of the optimal treatments for treating chronic and acute wounds.
+NPWT is one of the optimal treatments for treating chronic, acute and traumatic wounds.
 It uses a closed vacuum system, drawing out fluid from the wound while increasing blood flow to the affected areas.
-NPWT systems for complex and large wounds include a foam dressing, a lightweight and portable vacuum pump producing negative pressure and canister(s) with a carrying bag.
+InfuSystem provides NPWT systems for small to large wounds, including foam dressing kits, canisters and portable NPWT pumps to produce negative pressure.

 NPWT provides gentle powered suction to treat and promote wound healing by aiding in removing excess exudates, infectious material and tissue debris.
 Our NPWT devices are powerful yet portable to promote healing while allowing patients to maintain mobility.